Wesleyan-Media-Project/creative_overview/README.md

 ### [Ad Goal Classifier](https://github.com/Wesleyan-Media-Project/ad_goal_classifier)

 The purpose of this repository is to classify the goals of advertisements across different data sources, including Facebook, TV, and Google.
-It involves a series of scripts that clean and prepare the data, train a machine learning model, and apply the trained model to different data sets for inference.
+It involves a series of scripts that clean and prepare the data, train a machine learning model, and apply the trained model to different datasets for inference.

 ### [Issue classifier](https://github.com/Wesleyan-Media-Project/issue_classifier)